You are here

 The perfect stop for treats at the top!
 An ideal location for breakfast, brunch, morning tea, lunch, afternoon tea or just a good beer or glass of wine on any Wellington day.
 They also offer a remarkable event space with panoramic views over Wellington.

-The Discovery Garden is closed during school or holiday programme sessions.
+The Discovery Garden is closed during school programme sessions.

 Dogs are welcome as long as they are on a lead and you clean up after them.
 The closest off lead areas are on Te Ahumairangi Hill and above the Terrace tunnel.